borglab/gtsam-project-python/TUTORIAL.md

 As a bonus, if you understand Cython's build process, this tutorial should be fairly intuitive.

+**NOTE** This tutorial has been tested using GTSAM version 4.0.x and above.

 # Project Setup

 As a set of minimal requirements, the project should be set up as follows: